 Understanding the impacts of some of these more strategic technology decisions at the start, can help you narrow you search and ensure everyone is starting with the same expectations.

 After this, it's a good idea to do an audit of the technology landscape available to your organization.
 Many of our customers started off by talking to colleagues in similar organizations or reaching out to the Association networks they belong to.
-There are also many sites like Capterra, Find Accounting Software and Software Advice that have comprehensive lists of software available in almost every category.
+There are also many sites like Capterra, Software Connect and Software Advice that have comprehensive lists of software available in almost every category.

 Decision 5: How to decide during the transformation

 Now that we're on Decision 5, you're starting to feel like this is a lot of decisions.
 These are only going to increase once you start your project.
 The article goes as far as to say, "As boxer Mike Tyson once said, 'Everyone has a plan ’til they get punched in the mouth.'
 No matter how well a transformation effort is designed, there will be surprises and unforeseen developments."